 A London Dry gin with plenty of zesty citrus notes is the ideal choice for this blueberry gin cocktail.

-Freeze-dried blueberries have a wonderful and powerful flavour compared to their fresh counterparts.
-Moreover, the flavour can be consistently relied upon, regardless of the season.
+Freeze-dried blueberries have a bolder flavour compared to their fresh counterparts.
 For this reason, I urge you not to swap to fresh blueberries.
-The fruity flavour will be much less pronounced if you do.
+The flavour of this alcoholic blueberry drink will be much less pronounced if you do.
 And of course, that gorgeous stencil garnish requires the freeze-dried fruit regardless.

 Yes, you can.
-You’ll need to swap the gin for your favourite non-alcoholic gin alternative.
-The peach liqueur will also need to be left out and replaced with 10ml peach syrup (or if you cannot find this ingredient then add in an additional 10ml simple syrup).
+You'll need to swap the gin for your favourite non-alcoholic gin alternative.
+The peach liqueur will also need to be left out and replaced with 10ml peach syrup (if you cannot find this ingredient then add in an additional 10ml simple syrup).

 A great alternative to egg white is aquafaba (the liquid from a can of chickpeas).
 It may sound slightly strange, but this vegan and dairy-free product has become a popular choice for those wishing to create a foamy cocktail without using egg white.
 Try 30ml per cocktail.